keemarice/PowerOutages/README.md

   frameborder="0"
 ></iframe>

 We created a simple linear regression as our baseline model.
 We selected our predictor variable to be "CUSTOMERS.AFFECTED" because it had the highest correlation with "OUTAGE.DURATION".
-We fit a simple linear regression with a 80/20 train/test split.
+We fit a simple linear regression with an 80/20 train/test split.
 This model, given its simplicity, didn't perform well on our test set.
 It had a RMSE of **8350.87**

 ## Final Model
-Given the high error of the simple linear regression we decided to experiment with other prediction techniques.
-These techiniques include: multiple linear regression, lasso, ridge, and decision trees.
+Given the high error of the simple linear regression, we decided to experiment with other prediction techniques.
+These techniques include multiple linear regression, lasso, ridge, and decision trees.
 We will explore each model in this next section:

 ### Multiple Linear Regression
 A baseline approach using all selected features.
 And the error decreased drastically to **4933.434**  We will see later that this model performed the best.
 Marginally better than ridge and lasso regression.